 Types of CBD products that produce the entourage effect

-Another option would be to eat the raw plant.
+- The first option would be to eat the raw plant.
 But in practice, it is not a viable or convenient way of consumption to most users.
-That’s why we offer the option of purchasing the CBD drops formulated with full-spectrum Raw CBD extract.

 This kind of extract contains all the compounds from flavonoids, heavier oils, waxes, lots of terpenes, and many cannabinoids still in acid form. (inactive form)